-This Court, established in 1540 by Henry VIII, had its roots in medieval times when tenants held land from their lords in return for knight (military) service.
+This Court, established in 1540 by Henry VIII, had its roots in medieval times when tenants held land from their lords in return for knight (i.e. military) service.

 When the tenant died, a male heir of full age (21) could inherit the land after paying his lord a fee for it.
 The term for this was “to sue out his livery.”

 Where the young heir was female the lord had the right to arrange her marriage.
 That made sense: the lord would have wanted her husband to be someone he could rely on for loyal service.
-This practice spread to male wards’ marriages, possibly as a way of building strategic alliances.
+This practice spread to male wards’ marriages, possibly as a way of building strategic alliances among powerful families.

-By Tudor times the system had evolved into a means of raising revenue for the Crown.
-Young heirs became royal wards whose wardships were then sold on behalf of the Crown by the Court of Wards & Liveries.
+In Tudor times the system evolved into a means of raising revenue for the Crown.
+Young heirs became royal wards under the management of the Court of Wards and Liveries.
+The Court then sold their wardships on behalf of the Crown.

 Guardians were in a position to squeeze the maximum amount of personal profit from their wards’ estates, and to marry their wards to members of their own family.

 Critics of the system claimed that wards’ education was often neglected, and that youngsters were pushed into marriages that were advantageous only to their guardians.

 A ward who refused a marriage was obliged to pay their guardian a heavy fine when he or she came of age.

 Joel Hurstfield quotes the Statute of Merton (1236): If an heir, of what age soever he be, will not marry at the request of his lord he shall not be compelled thereunto; but when he cometh to full age he shall give to his lord, and pay him as much as any would have given for the marriage.